 Integrating Microsoft Dynamics 365 with Shopify will improve sales forecasting, customer communication, and reporting.

-Sage is an Enterprise resource planning (ERP) software that integrates day-to-day business processes and helps companies streamline activities by leveraging accurate business insights.
+This enterprise resource planning software integrates day-to-day business processes and helps companies streamline activities by leveraging accurate business insights.

-Sage offers traditional ERP solutions through Sage Business Cloud.
+Their traditional ERP solution is offered through Sage Business Cloud.
 For more complex business needs, there is the Sage Business Cloud X3 for established businesses looking for greater efficiency, flexibility, and insight.

-Sage is another ERP system that integrates with Shopify to empower seamless order fulfillment, sales transactions, and real-time updates on stock levels.
+Sage is another ERP system that can integrate with Shopify to empower seamless order fulfillment, sales transactions, and real-time updates on stock levels.

-Epicor ERP is an on-premise and cloud-based solution aimed at small and mid-sized businesses (SMBs), with a special focus on companies specializing in manufacturing and distribution.
+Available in both on-premise and cloud-based solutions.
+Epicor takes aim at small and mid-sized businesses (SMBs), with a special focus on companies specializing in manufacturing and distribution.

 Using dashboards, companies can display key performance indicators (KPIs).
 However, setting up the dashboards can be challenging without the help of an IT department.